ignite/cli/docs/docs/guide/03-hello.md

 After defining the query, request, and response types in the `query.proto` file, you will need to implement the logic for the query in your code.
 This typically involves writing a function that processes the request and returns the appropriate response.
-For example, you could add the following code to the `query_say_hello.go` file:
+Create a new file `query_say_hello.go` with the following
+contents:

 ```go title="x/hello/keeper/query_say_hello.go"
 package keeper